owenboy9/whyNotTryAgain/README.md

 but before i can do that, i need to make the whole donate a word thing work. so far, it's only a sketch.

 oh, and: i will probably need to fiddle more with the word list itself!

+okay. now i added both new DonateWord and new RandomWord into the code:
+DonateWord got inserted in both checkWin & checkLose (hope it's okay to do this new-thing twice!)
+Random Word basically replaced Question.

+so now that all of the above is commited and pushed, i can start removing and adding stuff. but gently: remove and add import lines.